-We spent the night at the Cheyenne mountain state park which is next to the site of NORAD.
+We spent the first night of our trip together at the Cheyenne mountain state park which is next to the site of NORAD.
 The next morning I got in a short, but fun and scenic hike/jog on the trails there .

 After taking many photos , we headed out for day one of the hike!
 Our goal was around 7 miles for the first day.
 I was secretly a little nervous about my ability to 1)carry the pack without pain or my back giving out and 2)handle the climbs and any scary sections.
 But as we began the trail looked really nice.

 The first part of the trail included a pretty difficult climb and lots of gasping for air along the way.
 We took our time and made it to the “top” and took a break .

 After a few more ups and downs we came to a flatter section that lasts for awhile .
 We stopped for lunch and to rest .

 Shortly after we started hiking again the rain moved in which is common during July in Colorado.
 We put on our ponchos and kept going.
 I silently prayed that it wouldn’t lightning or rain too hard and it didn’t .
 Along the way I was trying to find the best posture to carry my pack.
 I eventually learned that I needed to stick my butt out a little more because I tend to tuck it in.
 By the third day I was much more comfortable.

 After a couple more hours hiking we came to the area near a stream where we had planned to refill our water and camp for the night and looked around for a good flat area for our tents .

 Shortly after setting up camp in the wind and rain , the rain cleared and we decided to go hike a nearby trail called Browns Creek Falls.
 That trail lead us to some great camping areas, flowers , streams and a beautiful waterfall.
 We didn’t take our big packs so the hike was much easier .
 We also passed some horseback riders along the way.